liquidpie/oo-design-java/message-queuing-system/README.md

 7. Subscriber can consume the messages in batches if the queue has more than one message and it should be configurable.
 8. There must be a retry mechanism for handling error cases when some exception occurs in listening/processing a message, that must be retried.

+### Notes
+* Code is built using JDK11
+* Gson 2.8.6 and Junit 5.4 should be on classpath